BiodiversityDataScienceCorp/Instructional-Pedagogy/2-3-eia.md

 ## Objectives

 + Identify instructional strategies that are consistent with universal design
-+ Recognize systemic factors that can distract and demotivate learners
++ Recognize systemic factors that can distract and demotivate students

 ## Overview